-We then use the fixed income approach developed by Kasten et al. (1994).
+We then use the fixed income approach developed by Kasten et al. (1994), who presented this procedure to understand the redistributive effects of US tax reform between 1980 and 1993.
 Table 6 provides the progressivity measures and trends in tax progressivity between 1984 and 2009, which were calculated by applying 1984-2009 tax laws to 1984 income.
 The total of each annual inequality index declined gradually until 2004, then increased slightly in 2009.
-In terms of the 1984-2009 growth rates, the RS indices and the two BD indices have the same signs in every category of measures: negative trends in total and tax base effects and positive trends in rate effects, although the sizes vary.
+In terms of the 1984-2009 growth rates, the RS indices and the two kinds of BD indices-corresponding to e = 0.25 and e = 0.75-have the same signs in every category of measures-negative trends in total and tax base effects and positive trends in rate effects-although the sizes vary.
 The total effects have the same signs as before, but the signs of tax rate and base effects change inversely compared with the estimates in Table 5.
-For the 1984-1989 and 1994-1999 periods, the overall RS and BD indices declined with changes into lower marginal tax rates, while in 2004-2009 the indices rose for higher or the same tax rates in each income bracket.
-For 1984-1989 and 1994-1999 the RS and BD indices of tax rate effects increased despite the reduction in marginal tax rates in each income bracket.
+For the 1984-1989 and 1994-1999 periods, the overall RS and BD indices declined with changes into lower marginal tax rates, but in 2004-2009 the indices rose for higher or the same tax rates in each income bracket.
+For 1984-1989 and 1994-1999 the RS and BD indices of tax rate effects increased despite the reduction in marginal tax rates in each income bracket during these periods.
 This result is surprising because lower marginal tax rates in each income bracket are usually expected to yield weaker tax progressivity, or less redistribution for posttax income.
-As we see later, this counterintuitive result is primarily related to the changes in tax base, which were carried out simultaneously with a reduction in tax rates.
+This counterintuitive result is primarily related to the changes in tax base which were carried out simultaneously with a reduction in tax rates.
 In contrast, larger tax deductions and exemptions-yielding a smaller tax base-for 1984-1989 and 1994-1999 reduced the RS and BD indices.
-The findings are intuitive because the equal amounts of shrinking in tax base for all taxpayers yield larger tax burdens for poorer income earners to total income, leading to a more regressive effect of tax base.
+The findings are intuitive relative to the tax rate effects because the equal amounts of shrinking in tax base for all taxpayers yield larger tax burdens for poorer income earners to total income, leading to the stronger redistributive effects of tax base.
 Further, the reranking effect measures show that total frequency of rerankings decreased but the rerankings for tax base increased.
-This indicates that from a horizontal equality perspective inequality became less common in total.
+This indicates that from a horizontal equality perspective inequality became much less common.